-The ‘Women & Domesticity’ duster project started in response to Vanessa’s now completed MA in Sequential Design & Illustration with the University of Brighton.
+The ‘Women & Domesticity’ duster project started in 2014 when Vanessa was studying for an MA in Sequential Design & Illustration with the University of Brighton.
 She wrote poetry and embroidered a collection of dusters commenting upon the expectations of women within a domestic environment.
 Popular fairy tale phrases were juxtaposed against definitions of domesticity, brutality, protectiveness and femininity, questioning the promises told through fairy tales to women and girls.
 Determined that the work didn’t end there, and keen to include other perspectives, the idea for this collaborative project was launched.

 Dusters are now the focus of Vanessa’s PhD study in autoethnography and continue to inspire her academic writing and creative artwork.